 - On the Health Check page, click Create Health Check.

-Parameter Description Name Enter a name for the health check.
-The name must be 2 to 128 characters in length, and can contain letters, digits, periods (.), underscores (_), and hyphens (-).
-It must start with a letter.
-Health Check Protocol Select the protocol of the health check.
+Configuration item Description Name Enter a name for the health check.
+The reason must be 2 to 128 characters in length, and can contain letters, digits, periods (.), underscores (_), and hyphens (-).
+The name must start with a letter.
+Protocol Select the protocol of the health check.
 Valid values:

 - HTTP: To perform HTTP health checks, ALB sends HEAD or GET requests to a backend server to check whether the backend server is healthy.

-- TCP: To perform TCP health checks, ALB sends SYN packets to a backend server to check whether the port of the backend server is open.
+- TCP: To perform TCP health checks, ALB sends SYN packets to a backend server to check whether the port of the backend server is available to receive requests.

-Health Check Method Select a method for the health check.
-Valid values: HEAD and GET.
+Health Check Method Select a health check method.
+Valid values:

 Note This parameter is effective only when HTTP is specified as the health check protocol.